celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 ## How to Contribute

-The Plumo Ceremony has not happened yet, and will run from late November 2020 to January 2021.
+The Plumo MPC setup is broken up into two phases:

+* Phase 1 - Powers of Tau
+  - The output of this phase can be used for either Groth16 circuits up to the size of the phase, or universal proving systems such as PLONK and Marlin.
+* Phase 2 - Plumo circuit
+  - In this phase, the participants contribute to the Plumo circuit keys, which would be used by provers to create proofs and verifiers to verify them.

-The ceremony will consist of multiple rounds of 6–10 contributors each running the Plumo setup for approximately 36 hours.
+Phase 1 will take place starting early December 2020, and continue until January 2021.
+It will consist of multiple rounds of 6–10 contributors each running the Plumo setup for approximately 36 hours.
 While much of the activity is passive and involves simply running the computation continuously, contributors should not expect to use their machines for other intensive activies through the duration of the setup.

+Phase 2 will commence roughly a month after Phase 1.

 Contributors will also receieve a gift for the time and efforts, and be recognized for their contributions to the Celo network.